 Best Jerkbait Setup

-In terms of the ideal setup for fishing a jerkbait effectively, your two most important elements are your:
+In terms of the ideal setup for fishing a jerkbait effectively, your most important elements are your:

 The reel is genuinely the least important piece of equipment, but it does play a role - this will be discussed a bit later.